fbpx

 Other rights that tenants have during the selling process

-• The landlord must follow proper protocols for accessing the property for valuations and viewings.
+• Proper protocols for accessing the property for valuations and viewings must be followed.
 They cannot interfere with tenants’ reasonable enjoyment of their home.

 • Harassment of tenants to make them leave early is unlawful.
 Tenants can report coercive behaviour to local trading standards.

-• If tenants have not been informed via a notice, they must be given direct contact details for the new landlord or agent after completion.
+• If tenants have yet to be informed via a notice, they must be given direct contact details for the new landlord.

 • Any deposit must be transferred to the new landlord’s or agent’s custodianship.
 Tenants should ensure this is carried out correctly.